We've independently reviewed this article to make sure it's as accurate as we can make it.

 Is your oven leaking water?

-If your oven is leaking water, chances are there’s something wrong with the internal window seal or there’s a significant difference between the oven and ambient temperature.
-To fix this, you should pay attention to the temperature in your room, consider replacing the window seal, and focus on other parts of your oven, such as a fan.
+If your oven is leaking water, chances are the internal window seal is faulty, or there’s a significant difference between the oven and ambient temperature.
+Pay attention to the temperature in your room, consider replacing the window seal, and check the fan.

-Keep reading to learn more about these fixes and get your oven working again today!
+Keep reading to get your oven working again today!

 How To Stop Your Oven From Leaking Water: 4 Simple Steps